lørdag 30. april 2022

 Sleeping Beauty :)

 At the end, Winnie the Pooh is a cherished and worthy entry to Disney`s evergrowing and everlasting franchises.
 And it`s Universe has gained a huge following and deservedly so.
 Perhaps it`s the innocence of the World that made it gain a huge fanbase.
 Regardless of the original Pooh book should be compared to Disney`s version is irrelevant.
-But at least Disney`s adaptations have made the universe known for belonging to Disney.
+But at least Disney`s adaptations have made the Universe known for belonging to Disney.
 As for my own exposure with Pooh, I was first and foremost familiar with it through The New Adventures of Winnie the Pooh-series and the comics and various merchandise.
 I happened to like the Pooh universe a lot, despite not being completely gaga for it.

 Yes, I may be gloomy and